sigpwned/bashsubstitution4j/README.md

 A Bash ([Bourne Again SHell](https://www.gnu.org/software/bash/)) substitution library for Java 8+.

 This library is intended as a *very* simple templating library with familiar syntax.
-It is explicitly *not* intended as a full Bash implementation, or to perform anything more than a basic templating library.
-Performing a substitution only performs basic string manipulation and not shell features.
-More specifically, it does not (and will not ever) create new processes, access the file system, print to stdout/stderr, etc.
+It is explicitly *not* intended as a full Bash implementation, or to perform anything more than basic string manipulation.
+More specifically, the library does not (and will not ever) create new processes, access the file system, print to stdout/stderr, etc.

 ## Features